9 French Pharmacy Skin Care Must-Haves

 Micellar water is a staple product in a makeup toolkit.
 It is a quintessential pharmacy product found all over France, and you can rarely go wrong with it.
 It draws out impurities and leaves the skin refreshed and clean.
 The soft formula in Bioderma Sensibio H20 works wonders on all skin types and is an excellent makeup remover for heavy and long-wear makeup.
 It also works well on waterproof makeup without irritation or deep rubbing.

 Note from Andi: I also use Garnier SkinActive Micellar Cleansing Water.
 Every morning and every evening!

 French pharmacies come equipped with moisturizers for all skin types.
 Embryolisse is one of the most iconic and popular moisturizers on pharmacy shelves.
 Created by a Parisian dermatologist in the 1950s, this moisturizer has been used by makeup artists all over the world for its hydration without any irritation.

 The creme is multipurpose and can be used as a simple moisturizer, as a makeup base, as a mask to smooth and repair, and also as a shaving cream.

 Oil: Nuxe Huile Prodigieuse Multi-Purpose Dry Oil

-Used since 1991, this multipurpose oil has been a favorite of the Parisians for its subtle, summery scent and its high-absorbant texture.
+Used since 1991, this multipurpose oil has been a favorite of Parisians for its subtle, summery scent and its high-absorbant texture.
 Made up of 98.1% natural ingredients, and seven different types of plant oils, the Nuxe Huile Prodigieuse Dry Oil doesn’t leave behind a greasy texture.

 It has a great hydrating, anti-aging, and softening effect, and can be used everywhere on the body, including your hair.
 It is free of preservatives and silicones.
 Its pleasant summery scent matches perfectly with the summer season and gives the skin a youthful, glowy appearance.